Big – The Musical

 Some of the more problematic parts of the film are left out or played down, so that’s good.
 But both Jay McGuiness and Kimberly Walsh just don’t have the stage presence nor strength in their voices to carry the show as leads, so the entire musical just felt really flat and unfinished.
 And then there was the dinner party scene with Susan’s friend getting introduced to Josh and the whole this was just bizarre and a completely different tone than the rest of the musical.
 The dinner party is supposed to make Josh finally realize that he’s not ready to be an adult, but it just makes Susan’s friends come across as utterly terrible people and the song for this scene is really annoying, so it doesn’t have the impact it should have at this point.

 Overall it’s a nice try to bring the film to the stage, but it falls flat due to weak leads, very repetitive and forgettable songs, and a stage that’s just way too large and overbearing for what was presented.
 I didn’t hate it, but I didn’t like it either.
-A solid three out of six rainbow sloths for this middling presentation of a musical that could be good with a few major changes.
+A middling 2.5 stars for this middling presentation of a musical that could be good with a few adjustments.